Foundation Stage One

 We have also put a link to a very useful website http://educateagainsthate.com.
 The advice is aimed at keeping children and young people safe against radicalisation and extremism, as well as supporting their social development and educational attainment.

-All the policies related to safeguarding can be viewed on The Safeguarding Children Website Policies page on the Safeguarding Children website.
+All the policies related to safeguarding can be viewed on the Safeguarding Sheffield Children website (click here to view).
+Copies of these are located in each of our buildings and staff have access to them via the school's website.
 Alternatively you can download the policies by clicking on:-

 Angram Bank Primary School is committed to providing a high quality inclusive environment for all our learners.
 In order for this to continue the school's Special Needs and Disabilities (SEND) Policy is being updated to fulfil the requirements of the new Code of Practice (Children and Families Bill part 3) which became effective on 1st September 2014.
 Please follow the link to the local authority local offer pages or alternatively download the SEND Sheffield Leaflet for more information.